tomaspavlin/rymovac-mcp/README.md

 # Rymovac MCP Server

-MCP server that makes LLMs write poetry that actually rhymes.
-This Model Context Protocol server provides tools for Czech rhymes using the [rymovac.cz](https://rymovac.cz/) API.
+MCP (Model Context Protocol) server that makes LLMs write poetry that actually rhymes.
+It provides tools for Czech rhymes using the [rymovac.cz](https://rymovac.cz/) API.

+Enhance your favourite AI to write actually good poetry.

 ## Usage